ModDayHippie/M-E-Text-Based-Adventure-Game/README.md

 then sudo apt install -y build-essential libssl-dev libffi-dev python3-dev

-then download file and extract, move main to home folder
+then download file and extract, move main.py to home folder

 use "cd /home/usr/